NatachaH/laravel-trackable/README.md

 You can track some event by using the listener **AddTrack**.

 Add this lines to your property **$listen** in your  **App\Providers\EventServiceProvider.php** :

+Your event should return:
+- $event->name as the name of the event (exemple: created)
+- $event->model as the model who is tracked)
+- $event->relation as the model relation (exemple: App\Models\Role)
+- $event->number as the number of relation affected by the event

 ```
 MyCustomEvent::class => [